autocrypt/autocrypt/doc/level1.rst

 Secret key generation and storage
 ---------------------------------

-The MUA MUST be capable of generating and storing two RSA 3072-bit secret keys, one for signing and self-certification and the other for decrypting.
-It MUST be capable of assembling these keys into an OpenPGP certificate (:rfc:`RFC 4880 "Transferable Public Key"<4880#section-11.1>`) that indicates these capabilities.
+The MUA SHOULD generate and store two RSA 3072-bit secret keys for the user, one for signing and self-certification and the other for decrypting.
+An MUA with hardware constraints (e.g., using an external crypto token) MAY choose to generate and store 2048-bit RSA secret keys instead.
+The MUA MUST be capable of assembling these keys into an OpenPGP certificate (:rfc:`RFC 4880 "Transferable Public Key"<4880#section-11.1>`) that indicates these capabilities.

 The secret key material should be protected from access by other